univention/office365/doc/README-tools.md

 ---

-## List o365 subscriptions
+## List Office 365 subscriptions

-You can list all azure subscriptions existing in specific connection.
+You can list all Azure subscriptions existing in specific connection.

 ```shell
 /usr/share/univention-office365/scripts/print_subscriptions